-Fearing second infection wave, China's Wuhan ramps up virus tests
+Fearing second wave, China's Wuhan ramps up coronavirus tests

 If Xinhua’s report that 3 million tests have been conducted since April also uses figures from the health commission, that would suggest up to 1.2 million tests were administered on May 14 alone.

+But the health authority said late on Friday, without elaborating, that 72,791 tests had been conducted on May 14.

+That was up from 67,026 tests on May 13 and the second-highest total since it started publishing such data on Feb.
+21.

-Recent outbreaks in northeastern Heilongjiang province and Jilin city have contributed to fears of other secondary outbreaks in China.
+Recent outbreaks in the northeasterly Heilongjiang province and Jilin city have contributed to fears of other fresh outbreaks in China.

-On Friday, the mainland reported four new confirmed cases for May 14, up from three cases a day earlier, the National Health Commission (NHC) said in a statement on Friday.
-All of the new cases were locally transmitted.
+On Friday, the mainland reported four new confirmed cases for May 14, the National Health Commission (NHC) said in a statement on Friday.
+All were locally transmitted.

-“The epidemic situation is now fragmented domestically, but the task of preventing a rebound of the epidemic remains arduous,” said Zeng Yixin, a vice minister at the NHC, told a news conference on Friday.
+“The epidemic situation is now fragmented domestically, but the task of preventing a rebound of the epidemic remains arduous,” Zeng Yixin, a vice minister at the NHC, told a news conference.

-“The epidemic situation abroad is still severe and complex, and the pressure to defend against the outside continues to increase,” Zeng added, referring to what China calls imported cases of citizens returning from abroad infected with the virus.
+“The epidemic situation abroad is still severe and complex, and the pressure to defend against the outside continues to increase,” Zeng added, referring to cases of citizens returning from abroad infected with the virus.

-China has stopped foreigners entering the country as a precaution against imported infections.
+China has stopped foreigners entering as a precaution against imported infections.

 Zeng also said some COVID-19 vaccines were set to complete their second-phase clinical trials in July.

 Confirmed cases in mainland China stand at 82,933 and the death toll at 4,633.
-China does not include asymptomatic virus carriers in its tally.
-It also does not disclose the overall number of asymptomatic cases in the country.
+China does not include people who have been tested and found to be asymptomatic carriers in its tally, and does not publish a cumulative number of asymptomatic cases.

+(This story corrects final paragraph to make clear that China does report daily asymptomatic cases, but not a cumulative total.)

-Reporting by Xihao Jiang, Brenda Goh, Engen Tham, Wang Jing, Lusha Zhang and Ryan Woo; Editing by Simon Cameron-Moore and John Stonestreet
+Reporting by Xihao Jiang, Brenda Goh, Engen Tham, Wang Jing, Lusha Zhang and Ryan Woo; Editing by Simon Cameron-Moore, John Stonestreet and Kevin Liffey